edwardcallow/tesco-jargon/f.md

 A space used to sell our best offers usually found in the foyer or at the end of an aisle.

 #### Fill from time
-*Previously known as Demand time.*
 The time a store should start  lling shelves from.
+> Previously known as demand time.

 #### Fire assembly point
 The point where all staff should assemble if there is a  re alarm.